 To request an interview with a New England Law faculty expert, please contact Associate Director of Public Relations Emily Lospennato at firstname.lastname@example.org or 617-422-7477.

-The faculty at New England Law is comprised of experts in areas that span the breadth of legal discourse.
+The New England Law faculty's expertise spans the breadth of legal discourse.
 Among their many specialties:

 - Asylum law and asylum seekers